 d.
-Measurement Focus, Basis of Accounting, and Financial Statement Presentation d.
-Measurement Focus, Basis of Accounting, and Financial Statement Presentation (Continued)
+Measurement Focus, Basis of Accounting, and Financial Statement Presentation

 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.